Regional State Administrative Agency for Northern Finland

-The Northern Finland Regional State Administrative Agency is one of the six Regional State Administrative Agencies.
-The responsibility area of the agency consists of two regions, nine sub-regions and 43 municipalities.
+The Regional State Administrative Agency for Northern Finland (Pohjois-Suomen aluehallintovirasto) was one of the six Regional State Administrative Agencies.
+The responsibility area of the agency consisted of two regions, nine sub-regions and 43 municipalities.

+The operations of the Regional State Administrative Agencies ended on 31 December 2025, when the Finnish Supervisory Agency (Lupa- ja valvontavirasto, LVV) was established on 1 January 2026.